Yellow Ribbon Program

 What is covered?

 Students eligible for the Yellow Ribbon Program who choose to live on campus will still be billed for the cost of room and board (between $13,914 or $15,342 for the 2019-2020 year).
 However, the Department of VA will provide eligible students with a monthly housing allowance based on the Basic Allowance for Housing for an E-5 with dependents attending school in Bethlehem, PA.
 At Moravian (18018 zip code).
-If you use that housing allowance to pay for your room and board, the benefits you receive from VA will more than cover your total cost for the year at Moravian College.
+If you use that housing allowance to pay for your room and board, the benefits you receive from VA will more than cover your total cost for the year at Moravian University.

 Applying for Benefits